Passing Clear Liquid From the Bowel: 7 causes, Gastroenterologist Explains.

 - Other rare causes such as rectal cancer, diversion colitis, and others.
 Learn More.

 - A constant urge to poop, with a sense of incomplete evacuation after bowel movements (tenesmus).

 - Passing clear liquid or jelly-like mucus from the bowel (can be mixed with blood).

-- Sometimes, the liquid is in the form of pus rather than mucus as with anal fistulas, rectal ulcers, and STDs.
+- Sometimes, the liquid is pus rather than mucus, as with anal fistulas, rectal ulcers, and STDs.